nortikin/sverchok/docs/nodes/modifier_make/adaptive_polygons_mk3.rst

 Outputs
 -------

-This node hsa the following outputs:
+This node has the following outputs:

 - **Vertices**
 - **Polygons**